-The founder of Merseyside Dogs Home, opening in May 2013 and gaining charity status in June 2015.
+Paul is the founder of Merseyside Dogs Home, opening the centre in May 2013 and gaining charity status in June 2015.

 Cannon Stephen Little